terrabythia/bardecoder-wasm/README.md

-Note: this is still a beta version of this package.
+Note: this is still a beta version of this package so the API may be changing completely until `1.0.0` is out.
 It's working, but missing tests, some benchmarks... `v1.0.0` will come soon!

 Scan barcodes and QR codes in the browser using WebAssembly.
 Uses the Rust library [bardecoder](https://github.com/piderman314/bardecoder) for decoding images with QR codes to their string value.
 The image data should be provided as base64 data string.